IBM/data-prep-kit/README.md

 - **Filter** A filter transform processes the data and outputs the transformed data, e.g., exact deduplication.
 A general purpose [SQL-based filter transform](transforms/universal/filter) enables a powerful mechanism for identifying columns and rows of interest for downstream processing.
 For a new module to be added, a user can pick the right design based on the processing to be applied.
 More details [here](transforms).

+One can add new transforms by bringing in Python-based processing logic and using the Data Processing Library to build and contribute transforms.
+We have provided an [example transform](transforms/universal/noop) that can serve as a template to add new simple transforms.
+One can follow the step by step [tutorial](data-processing-lib/doc/simplest-transform-tutorial.md) to help you add your own new transform.
+For more details, we encourage the reader to go through the [architectural overview](../../data-processing-lib/doc/overview.md) for the details on [transforms](../../data-processing-lib/doc/transforms.md) and [runtimes](../../data-processing-lib/doc/transform-runtimes.md).
+More details on the data processing library are [here](data-processing-lib/doc/overview.md).

 #### Scaling of Transforms
 To enable processing of large data volumes leveraging multi-mode clusters, [Ray](https://docs.ray.io/en/latest/index.html)